NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 More details about the submission process, data files and file formats can be found on the GDC website at [Data Submission Processes and Tools](https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools) and [Data Types and File Formats](https://gdc.nci.nih.gov/submit-data/gdc-data-types-and-file-formats).

-Data supported by the GDC is described in the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
+Details about data types supported by the GDC are described in the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).

 The table below is an example of files used to upload a read group to the GDC.
 The next section will describe how to perform these actions.